The Environmental Impact of Returns Is Worse Than You Think

 Unfortunately, there's still no way to tell whether that purchase will wind up back on store shelves or in the garbage.
 Considering there are entire Instagram accounts of dumpster-divers pulling thousands of new items out of the trash, you can never be too sure.

-To keep clothing out of landfills, we recommend trying items on in-store so you can get the perfect fit the first time, shopping secondhand when possible, and buying from sustainable brands that handle returns responsibly.
+To keep clothing out of landfills, we recommend trying items on in-store so you can get the perfect fit the first time, shopping secondhand when possible (in person or via online thrift stores), and buying from sustainable brands that handle returns responsibly.

 3. Beauty Products